 History of the Scholarship

-The Romero Scholarship of Saint Clement is the result of many discussions that took place during the April 2011 visit to 22 de Abril and thereafter, and was finalized in 2014.
+The Romero Scholarship of Saint Clement is the result of many discussions that took place during the April 2011 visit to 22 de Abril and thereafter.
 Our parishioners had important conversations with the youth of the community, the teachers of the Centro Escolar Católico Hermanos Godofredo y Antonio de Graz, and the leaders of the Jean Donovan Association and Parish of Immaculate Conception.
 They all expressed the need for an opportunity for further education and spoke of the potential changes that this could bring to the neighborhood.
+Saint Clement recognized the need for a scholarship fund for promising young people from the community, who often face discrimination and financial barriers that put college out of reach.
+After generous contributions at Anchor Ball and other events, the Romero Scholarship was founded in 2014.

 Currently there are five students who are receiving financial assistance through the Romero Scholarship.
 They are: